Mirtazapine: 7 things you should know

 - As with other antidepressants, mirtazapine may increase the risk of suicidal thoughts or behavior in children and young adults.

-- Rarely, may cause problems with white blood cells; blood cell count monitoring may be required.
+- Rarely, may cause problems with white blood cells resulting in agranulocytosis.
+Blood cell count monitoring may be required.

 - May precipitate a manic episode in people with undiagnosed bipolar disorder.
 May not be suitable for people with liver or kidney problems, certain heart conditions, a history of seizures, or a tendency to faint.

 - May cause a discontinuation syndrome if abruptly stopped; symptoms include dizziness, abnormal dreams, electric shock sensations, headache, and confusion.